Homepage Icon

 • Inheritance tax on certain beneficiaries

-• Class A beneficiaries exempt (spouse, children, parents)
+• Class A beneficiaries exempt (spouse, children, grandchildren, parents, siblings)

 • Dower and curtesy rights